Might and Magic Book One: The Secret of the Inner Sanctum: Magic

 There are two types of magic spells in Might and Magic: Sorcerer spells and Clerical spells.
 Sorcerer spells are available to Sorcerer and Archer characters; Clerical spells are available to Cleric and Paladin characters.
 Daily spellcasting ability is limited by a character's spell points.
 For users of Sorcerer spells, the number of spell points available depends on that character's Intelligence statistic.
 For Clerical spellcasters, the number of spell points depends on the character's Personality statistic.

 Sorcerer spells tend to be of an offensive nature, inflicting damage on enemy creatures.

 Clerical spells are usually more defensive, focusing on healing, defense and removal of poison and other undesirable effects.

 Exploration

-The world is presented as a labyrinth, utilizing a first person perspective interface similar to that employed by The Bard's Tale, where the gaming world is divided into a maze-like grid and the player's movement options are to move forward or backward, or turn ninety degrees left or right.
+The world is presented using a first person perspective.
+It is divided into a maze-like grid and the player's movement options are to move forward or backward, or turn ninety degrees left or right.
 The walls represent mountain ridges, cave stone, rows of trees or whatever obstruction might be expected in the terrain being explored.

-Exploration, like combat, is turn-based in Might and Magic; hence in-game time does not pass while the player delays.
+Exploration, like combat, is turn-based in Might and Magic, and game time does not pass while the player is deciding what to do.

-If the party moves to a place where there are hostile creatures, or if a random encounter occurs, the game switches to a combat phase.
+If the party moves to a place where there are hostile creatures, or if a random encounter occurs, the game switches to a combat mode.